 The principles of environmental justice say that access to clean air, water and soil and to a healthy, safe, livable community are intrinsic human rights.

 There has been a significant amount of research to show that low-income communities of color face the greatest risks from environmental hazards.
-Click here to view research that identifies the communities that are most impacted by industrial pollution.
 They are most likely to live with local sources of industrial pollution concentrated in or near their neighborhoods and close to heavily-traveled highways (trucks and cars account for much of the air pollution in the United States).

 African Americans are most likely to live in cities with high rates of industrial pollution, and within any metro area both Latino and African-American communities live with poor environmental quality.